arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 Follow these steps:

+1. Ensure the correct port is configured for the Modbus protocol:
    1. Select **On-line > Set up communication**.
    1. Click on **Properties** to open the Modbus configuration.
    1. Under Communication, ensure the right **Port** is selected.
    1. See the [If you can't find the serial port for your device](#if-you-cant-find-the-serial-port-for-your-device) section for help finding the right port.
+1. Close other applications that may be using the port, such as the Serial Monitor in Arduino IDE.
+1. Restart your computer.

 ---